 - Click the Settings tab and scroll to the Feature Layer Settings section.

 - Click Allow others to export to different formats and click Save.

 Now other members of your organization can export from the hosted feature layer.

 You can allow editors to attach images and other files to individual features in a layer in a hosted feature layer.
-This is useful, as it allows you to associate documentation or photos to specific, relevant features.
-For example, a code compliance officer might attach a photo of the code violation for a specific address point, or a building inspector might include a PDF of a permit for a building feature.
+This allows you to associate documentation or photos to specific, relevant features.
+For example, a code compliance officer can attach a photo of the code violation for a specific address point, or a building inspector can include a PDF of a permit for a building feature.

 Each file you attach to a feature can be a maximum size of 10 MB.
 To attach files larger than 10 MB, you can use the Upload Part and Add Attachment operations from ArcGIS REST API to do a multipart upload.

-For a list of supported file types you can attach, see Edit features.
+For a list of supported file types you can attach, see Edit tables.